 - “Commons are a form of social lubrication.
 Some things must be free or cheap for the rest of life – including markets – to function smoothly.
 Free sidewalks bring customers to the merchant’s door.
 Free information feeds invention that becomes a new enterprise.
 The commons feeds the market and the market feeds the commons.
 Pure symbiosis.” (pg.
 80)

 - “Put commoners in charge of the air, let us charge polluters for using it, and we’ll see a lot less pollution than we do now.” (pg.
 17)

 Our Common Wealth is accessible to all.
 Practitioners, policy makers, students, and everyday citizens will connect to ideas presented within a number of short chapters discussing individual ideas and using the thread of the commons to weave them all together.

-Rowe’s book is engaging like a conversation and difficult to put down.
+Rowe’s book is engaging in a conversation and difficult to put down.
 Many will read the entire book in an afternoon or morning.
-Most will return to the shelf to pull this book time and time again to be reminded of an idea, to reconnect with a feeling that produced a smile, and to find motivation that stirs the soul.
+Most will return to the shelf to pull this book time and time again to be reminded of an idea, to reconnect with a feeling that produced a smile, and to find the motivation that stirs the soul.
 The greatest joy of this book is uncovering ideas like gemstones, ones that you hold up to the light and exclaim with immense exuberance “Yes!”

 Rowe, J. (2013).
 Our Common Wealth: The Hidden Economy That Makes Everything Else Work.
 San Francisco: Berrett-Koehler.
 ISBN-13: 978-1609948337